ashwinvis/phd-thesis/chapter_00_4_results.md

 The analysis also proved to be useful to compare with the energetics of a GCM.
-The spectral energy budget of the GCM is shown in @fig:sebgcm as a function $l$, the degree of spherical harmonics function which to wavenumbers $k$ in Cartesian coordinates.
-Th GCM is forced at planetary scales $l < 3$ in APE, indicated by the large bump in $\Pi_A$.
+The spectral energy budget of the GCM is shown in @fig:sebgcm as a function $l$, the degree of spherical harmonics function which is similar to wavenumbers $k$ in Cartesian coordinates.
+The GCM is forced at planetary scales $l < 3$ in APE, indicated by the large bump in $\Pi_A$.
 Around $l = [8, 30]$, baroclinic instability is responsible for conversion from APE to KE.
 This is reflected also in $C_{cum}$ curve.
 At $l > 50$ the total fluxes are